 - Wellbeing Drop-In sessions for you to ask any questions.

-We have a monthly Wellbeing Drop-In session, the first Friday of every month, for you to ask any questions to our Wellbeing Practitioner as well as Wellbeing Groups for Anxiety and Low Mood.
-View our 2021/2022 guide – you can register for these on our What’s On page.
+We hold weekly and monthly Wellbeing sessions, for you to ask any questions to our Wellbeing Practitioner as well as Wellbeing Groups for Anxiety and Low Mood.
+You can register for these on our What’s On page.

 You may also benefit from our counselling service which offers person centred counselling to carers aged 11 and over.